FREQUENTLY ASKED QUESTIONS

 Can a pull tape be installed in the innerduct at the factory?

-that are pre-lubricated and measured and marked.
+Yes.
+Most manufacturers can install a wide range of pull tape, from inexpensive polypropylene rope (PP Rope) to expensive Kevlar pull tapes that are pre-lubricated and measured and marked.
 Depending on your project we can suggest the pull line that is best for your application.
+See the PPI Specification Flow Chart for the various pull tapes available.

 Back to Top